oversword/super-small-state-machine/README.md

 Update the path to the parent>index

-## Machine Directive Node
+## Machine Goto Node

-Directives are effectively `goto` commands, or `transitions` if you prefer.
+Gotos are effectively `goto` commands, or `transitions` if you prefer.

-Directives are the natural way of proceeding in state machines, using the name of a neighboring state as a string you can direct flow through a state machine.
+Gotos are the natural way of proceeding in state machines, using the name of a neighboring state as a string you can direct flow through a state machine.

 ```javascript
 const instance = new S({